Beast King GoLion: The Galra Empire

 Military commander of Planet Galra.
 He heads the invasion force as the Emperor's best general.
 However, his constant failures against GoLion for so long caused him to be sentenced to death by the Emperor.
-Banished, Prince Sincline gave him a chance to become a gigantic Beast Fighter and fight GoLion to redeem himself.
+Before sentence could be carried out, though, Prince Sincline gave him a chance to become a gigantic Beast Fighter and fight GoLion to redeem himself.
 When this happened, he was killed by GoLion in their final battle, allowing Sincline to step in as commander of the Galran military against Planet Altea.